 Codacy supports configuring certain advanced features through a configuration file.

-Currently, you can exclude files using globs and add custom extensions to languages.
+You can exclude files using globs and add custom extensions to languages.

 You can ignore files globally, for certain categories (duplication, metrics or coverage) or for a specific tool (e.g.: Rubocop).
 The category metrics refers to the information you find under File details such as Size, Structure and Complexity.